Learn the basics with a private lesson

 this is the best paddle I've played with in this low price range.

-the 8" widebody face gives this a large sweet spot, making it very forgiving for newcomers.
+the 8" widebody face gives this a larger sweet spot than the Friday Original, making it very forgiving for newcomers.

 • You want a light paddle: